hugodecasta/fast_api_manager/README.md

         - execute a "pay api" procedure
         - revoke the roken (delete it)

+At each stage, one can use the `> help` command to see all current commands

 ### examples

 In order to be demonstrative, here is some common use cases of the manage: